AdeboyeML/Anomaly-Detection-using-RNN-LSTM_Autoencoders/README.md

 ### Main objective: to develop an automated method to pinpoint the times of fault and failure in this machine.

-### Steps Ahead
+### Steps Taken to accomplish the task:

-Load in Data and necessary libraries
+1. Load in Data and necessary libraries
-Data exploration
+2. Data exploration
-Noise Removal using Moving Window Average
+3. Noise Removal using Moving Window Average
-Data Splitting
+4. Data Splitting
-Data preparation
+5. Data preparation
-Implementation of LSTM Autoencoder
+6. Implementation of LSTM Autoencoder
-Data visualization to pinpoints times of fault and failures (~ to detect anomalies).
+7. Data visualization to pinpoints times of fault and failures (~ to detect anomalies).

 ### Building and Implementation of the LSTM Autoencoder Model